二叉树的递归-层序遍历

 and observe the order in which theroot

-pointer moves on the tree and the elements inpreorderResult
+pointer moves through the tree and the elements inpreorderResult

 .
-This is the pre-order traversal sequence.Reset the visualization panel, continuously click on the line
+This demonstrates the preorder traversal order.Reset the visualization panel, continuously click the line

 inorderResult.push

 .
-This is the in-order traversal sequence.Reset the visualization panel, continuously click on the line
+This demonstrates the inorder traversal order.Reset the visualization panel, continuously click the line

 postorderResult.push

-Understanding the pre-order, in-order, and post-order positions in a binary tree is very important.
-I will explore the differences and connections between these traversal methods, and how to apply them to backtracking and dynamic programming algorithms in Binary Tree Algorithm Ideas (Overview) and related exercises, so I won't go into depth here.
+The positions for preorder, inorder, and postorder in a binary tree are crucial.
+I will explore the differences and connections between them, and how they can be applied in backtracking and dynamic programming algorithms, in Binary Tree Algorithm Thoughts (Guideline) and exercises.
+This will not be elaborated here.

-Some readers might ask, why does this traverse
+Some readers might ask, why does the traverse

 function first recursively traverse root.left